 One thing is for sure though, the Mai Tai is one popular drink around these shores, so expect it on all three dinner cruises.

 About their Cancellation Policies

-These are the top Oahu dinner cruises for good reason, and all have unique traits that makes them special.
+These are the top Oahu dinner cruises for good reason, and all have unique traits that makes them special and resonate with what it means to have the best Hawaiian experience you can imagine (not your normal tour).
 They all offer a sunset dining experience with lots of food and drinks to choose from.
 The entertainment offerings are on point and the crew members friendly (and they know how to get the party started!).

 But, they also offer slightly different packages in-between, so you’ll need to consider what works best for your distinct taste and cruising needs.
 That is the surefire way to enjoy the best Oahu dining cruise experience around.

-Ready to set sail for a night of entertainment, great food, and beautiful views?
+Ready to set sail for a night of entertainment, great food, and beautiful views of Hawaii?